 There are several such mantras written as invocations of Lord Shiva, Goddess Saraswati, Goddess Lakshmi, Buddha, and several other divine entities.

 Gayatri mantras are unique in their meaning as well as in the rhythm of their composition.

-The purpose of a Gayatri mantra is removing resistance and negativity from the mind and from life and creating harmony with our inner, outer, and higher powers.
+The purpose of a Gayatri mantra is to remove resistance and negativity from the mind and from life and create harmony with our inner, outer, and higher powers.

 The Gayatri mantra “Om Bhoor Bhuvaswaha | Tat Savitur Varenyam | Bhargodevasya Dheemahi | Dhiyoyonah Prachodayat ||” is considered to be one of the most powerful chants of the world, with the ability to guide the mind, body, and spirit towards enlightenment.

 The other important Gayatri mantras include the chants dedicated to the 5 elements of the universe: Prithvi (Earth), Jala (Water), Akasha (space), Agni (fire), and Vayu (air).

 Each of these is chanted to seek joy, healing, and harmony with the 5 elements that exist out in the Universe, as well as within our bodies.

 Various Gayatri mantras have also been written in praise of different Hindu deities as well, including Lord Shiva, Lord Krishna, Lord Vishnu, Lord Dhanvantari, Goddess Lakshmi, The Sun God, etc.

 There is a whole sphere of mantras written with the sole purpose of invoking inner peace and a lasting sense of inner balance.

 These mantras don't typically focus on describing or offering praise to a deity, but channel our attention inwards, to clear our thoughts, recognize our true selves, and realize our purpose in life.